-Academic standing is computed on the basis of work done at Emory Law alone.
-To be in good standing, students must maintain an overall cumulative minimum grade point average of 2.50 on all coursework.
+To be in good standing, students must maintain an overall cumulative minimum grade point average of 2.50 on all coursework completed in the J.M. program.
 Any student not in good standing is presumptively ineligible to continue in, or graduate from, the J.M. program.

 A student who becomes presumptively ineligible to continue in the program because of a lack of good standing may petition the Academic Standing Committee for continuation in the program.
-Students granted continuation remain in the program on probationary status, and must raise their cumulative grade point average to at least 2.50 by the end of the probationary period.
+Students granted continuation remain in the program on probationary status and must raise their cumulative grade point average to at least 2.50 by the end of the probationary period.
 It is the student's obligation to petition for continuation and probationary status and to monitor his or her own probation and eligibility to continue in the program.